Publications

 Hill, Randall W.

-Virtual Reality and Leadership Development Incollection
+Virtual Reality and Leadership Development Book Section

 In: Using Experience to Develop Leadership Talent: How Organizations Leverage On-The-Job Development, pp. 286–312, John Wiley & Sons, Inc., 2014, ISBN: 978-1-118-76783-2.